Sonics fans come out in force to witness opening of Shawn Kemp’s Cannabis in Queen Anne

 During the ceremony, Kemp beamed in delight as the crowd chanted “Super-Sonics” and “Bring back the Sonics!”

-“We’re going to be preaching the Sonics,” Kemp said.
+“We’re going to be preaching the Sonics,” Kemp said in regards to Seattle’s former NBA team, which relocated to Oklahoma City in 2008.
 “I hope the Sonics come back here.
 I think the future is going to be bright after (Climate Pledge Arena) gets built and we’re going to be right down the street and that makes me smile.”

 Marcus Grant, a 51-year-old medical technician from Shoreline, wore Kemp’s old No. 40 jersey and stood in line for over 90 minutes for the chance to snag a selfie with the former Sonics great and to be one of the first patrons inside the store.